sugaroverflow/apps-script-response2email/README.md

 # onFormSubmit
 This is a Google Apps Script that emails meaningful form submission data.
-It has a built in error log manager
+It has a built in error log manager (which is actually just try/catch flows and logging into an datasheet)

 ### Running the script
 Open your Google Form.
 Navigate to Tools -> Script Editor.
 Create a new Blank project.